ColeKleinschmidt/soullinktracker/README.md

 Run `team_export.lua` through DeSmuME's Lua scripting interface and execute `soul_link.py` while playing to sync your party with your partner.

+## Database integration

+`soul_link.py` also pushes the latest party and PC data to a MongoDB database.
+Party Pokémon are stored in the `Party` collection and PC Pokémon in the `PC` collection of the `Pokemon` database using the provided connection string.

 ## Building a Windows executable

 To distribute the tracker as a standalone `.exe`, install [PyInstaller] (`pip install pyinstaller`) and run: